Volunteer FAQ

 Are you a student?
 EFMF volunteers have the opportunity to apply for the ‘Go Wildly Forward – Don Snider Scholarship!
 Further details here (scroll down to find the scholarship tab).

-Jaime or Dana will contact you to confirm your crew assignment.
+The Volunteer Office will contact you to confirm your crew assignment.
 This is when you choose to accept or not accept your volunteer assignment.

-Volunteer Handbook and Festival Map coming soon!
+2026 Volunteer Handbook and Festival Map coming in July!

-Contact Jaime or Dana in the Volunteer Office at 780-466-3669 or via email (volunteers@edmontonfolkfest.org).
+Contact Dana in the Volunteer Office at 780-466-3669 or via email (volunteers@edmontonfolkfest.org).

 It occurs the third or fourth weekend of July, depending on Festival dates.
 This is an optional day, and does not replace your teardown requirement.
 Click here to read more (sign up available July 1st each year on MyVolunteerPage.com).